Watch the Scene Builder Video

 - Scene Builder presents any errors you have in the scene, such as effects on placeholder layers and static layers not being held in static comps.
 Fix the errors and try again.

 - All static comps are now being rendered.
 Once that's done, all placeholder layers, their nulls and cameras, are turned into code.
-The fonts are also collected.
+The fonts and other media are also collected.
 Once the process is done, you are presented with a panel telling you so.
 Click OK to finish the process.

-You do this for every scene until you have a complete scene library ready.
+You do this for every scene until you have a complete library of scenes ready.
 Alternatively, you can do one, check it in Scene Viewer or Storybuilding Suite, fix it if needed, then move on to the next one.

 Scene Viewer you say...
 What's that?
 Read the next article.